Breaker of Chains

 The Hound and Arya continue their journey east toward the Vale of Arryn, before accepting an offer of shelter from a farmer.
 At dinner, the Hound agrees to work for the farmer in exchange for some silver, but in the morning, he steals the farmer's silver despite Arya's protests.

 Daenerys and her army arrive outside Meereen, where they are received by the Champion of Meereen.
 Ser Jorah informs her that she must send her own champion to battle the one from Meereen.
 Her advisors argue over the chance to fight for her, but Daario Naharis is selected.
 As the Champion of Meereen rides toward him, Daario throws a dagger into one of the horse's eyes.
 The horse falls, and he easily kills the champion.
 Daenerys then speaks to the city's slaves, telling them of her victories in Astapor and Yunkai, and having freed those cities' slaves.
 She then orders her catapults to fire, and they launch barrels filled with broken slave collars into the city as a sign of the freedom she intends to bring them.

 Notes and References

 This page uses content from the English Wikipedia.
 The original content was at Breaker of Chains.
 The list of authors can be seen in the page history of Breaker of Chains.
-As with A Wiki of Ice and Fire, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.
+As with A Wiki of Ice and Fire - A Song of Ice and Fire & Game of Thrones, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.